mpv-player/mpv/DOCS/man/options.rst

     Load chapters from this file, instead of using the chapter metadata found in the main file.

+    This accepts a media file (like mkv) or even a pseudo-format like ffmetadata and uses its chapters to replace the current file's chapters.
+This doesn't work with OGM or XML chapters directly.

 ``--sstep=<sec>``
     Skip <sec> seconds after every frame.